pieces-app/workshops/10x-developer-productivity/slides.md

 <!--

-LLMs have been trained on code - you can ask them code questions.
+LLMs have been trained on public code bases - you can ask them code questions.

-Folks are using tools like ChatGPT, or Pieces to ask code questions - create code, understand code etc.
+Folks are using tools like ChatGPT and Pieces to ask code questions.

+LLMs can answer all manner of questions, from researching tech stacks with questions like "what is the best way to do X in Y language" to debugging questions like "why is this code not working".

+LLMs can also create code for you, either completely new code, or completing some code that you are already working on.

 -->